nodejs/node/doc/api/child_process.md

 and `killSignal` is sent, the method won't return until the process has completely exited.

-*Note*: If the child process intercepts and handles the `SIGTERM` signal and does not exit, the parent process will still wait until the child process has exited.
+If the child process intercepts and handles the `SIGTERM` signal and does not exit, the parent process will still wait until the child process has exited.